manoj8928/nodejs-app/README.md

 1. Setup AWS Credentials in GitHub Secrets:

-    ```shell
 Navigate to your repository on GitHub.
-    Go to "Settings" -> "Secrets".
+-  Go to "Settings" -> "Secrets".
-    Click "New repository secret" and add the following secrets:
+-  Click "New repository secret" and add the following secrets:
-    AWS_ACCESS_KEY_ID: Your AWS access key.
+-  AWS_ACCESS_KEY_ID: Your AWS access key.
-    AWS_SECRET_ACCESS_KEY: Your AWS secret access key.
+-  AWS_SECRET_ACCESS_KEY: Your AWS secret access key.

 Note: IAM credentails needs permission to push docker image. to ECR and Deploy Infrastructure
-    ```

 These secrets are used by the GitHub Actions workflow to authenticate and push Docker images to ECR, and apply infrastructure changes with Terraform.

 2. Triggering the CI/CD Pipeline: